Generic name: desonide topical [ DES-oh-nide ]

-Desonide topical (for the skin) is used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
+DesOwen (for the skin) is used to treat inflammation and itching caused by eczema or skin conditions that respond to steroid medication.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before taking this medicine